 Tropes found in Zilpha Keatley Snyder's works include:

 - Big Fancy House: Often slightly (or more than slightly) decrepit and filled with stories of better days.
 In Season of Ponies (1966) it's a huge, well-appointed but gloomy farmhouse.
 In The Changeling (1970) it is a burnt-out shell.
+In The Velvet Room (1965) it is simply boarded up and dusty save for one room, the library nicknamed in the title, although at the end of the story there are plans to reopen it as a museum.

 - Elders: An old person (usually female, although in The Egypt Game it's a man) knows secrets and background information that they impart to the younger people, either during the action or at the very end of the tale.